 My Partial Molar and Molar Pregnancy Awareness

-When Naomi and Heidi went through molar pregnancy, they struggled to find information and support to help them cope with what they were going through.
-To help other people in their situation, Heidi created @molarpregnancysupport and Naomi set up @mypartialmolar.
+When Naomi and Heidi experienced molar pregnancy, they struggled to find information and support to help them cope with what they were going through.
+To support other people in their situation, Heidi created @molarpregnancysupport and Naomi set up @mypartialmolar.
 They hope to continue raising awareness of molar pregnancy and turn their work into a charity, @molarpregnancy.uk.

 Zoe Clark-Coates MBE